 Numerical Control Drilling Machine:

 Numerical control drilling machine can automatically change tooling with a turret or automatic tool changer.

-Speeds, feeds, and table position are controlled using a computer program.
+Speeds, feeds, and table position is controlled using a computer program.

 Twist drill nomenclature:

 It is designed with cones like internal structure, narrow at the top of the web with a gradually increasing thickness to the shank.

 The imaginary straight line which forms the longitudinal centerline of the drill.

 A slight decrease in diameter from front to back in the body of the drill.

 The portion of the drill extending from the sank or next to the outer corners of the cutting lips.